Skip to main content

 • Inhaling toxic substances.

-• Respiratory insult to the developing lungs during prenatal or early childhood stages of life.
+• Abnormal lung development during prenatal or early childhood stages of life.

 The most common types of COPD are:

-• Chronic bronchitis—a chronic inflammation of the medium-size airways, or "bronchi" in the lungs, causing a persistent cough that produces sputum (phlegm) and mucus for at least 3 months per year, in 2 consecutive years.
+Chronic bronchitis.
+A chronic inflammation of the medium-sized airways, or bronchi, in the lungs.
+Chronic bronchitis causes a cough that persists and produces sputum and mucus lasting at least three months per year, two years in a row.

-• Emphysema—a condition in which small air sacs in the lungs called "alveoli" are damaged.
-The body has difficulty getting all of the oxygen it needs, resulting in shortness of breath ("dyspnea") and a chronic cough.
+Emphysema.
+A condition in which small air sacs in the lungs called alveoli are damaged.
+The body has trouble getting all the oxygen it needs.
+This results in shortness of breath (dyspnea) and a chronic cough.

-In addition to causing breathing difficulty, COPD results in cough, sputum production, and other symptoms.
-The disease can affect the whole body and lead to:
+In addition to breathing problems, COPD can affect the whole body and lead to:

-People with COPD are likely to have other health problems that can occur at the same time or be related to COPD, such as:
+People with COPD are likely to have other health problems that can occur at the same time or be related to COPD.
+These problems can include:

 How Can a Physical Therapist Help?

-Your physical therapist will perform an evaluation that includes:
+Your physical therapist will perform an evaluation that includes reviewing your health history.
+They may ask you questions such as:

-• Assessment of what makes your symptoms worse, and what relieves them.
+• What makes your symptoms worse, and what relieves them?

 • Muscle strength tests of your arms, legs, and core.

-• Walk tests to measure your exercise capacity.
+• Walking tests to measure your exercise capacity and activity tolerance.

 • Tests of your balance and your risk of falling.

-Pulmonary rehabilitation, including exercise training for at least 4 weeks, has been shown to improve shortness of breath, quality of life, and strategies for coping with COPD.
-Your physical therapist will serve as an important member of your health care team, and will work closely with you to design a program that takes into account your goals for treatment.
-Your physical therapist's overall goal is to help you continue to do your roles in the home, at work, and in the community.
+Research shows that pulmonary (lung) rehabilitation, including exercise training for at least four weeks, improves shortness of breath and quality of life.
+It also provides strategies for coping with COPD.
+Your physical therapist will serve as an important member of your health care team.
+They will work closely with you to design a program that considers your goals for treatment.
+Your physical therapist's goal is to help you continue your roles and activities at home, work, and in the community.

-Your physical therapist will design special exercises that train the muscles you use in walking and the muscles of your arms, so you can increase your aerobic capacity and reduce your shortness of breath.
-You may also use equipment, such as a recumbent bike, treadmill, or recumbent stepper to improve cardiovascular endurance.
+Improve your ability to be physically active.
+Your physical therapist will design an exercise program to train the muscles you use for movement.
+They also will help you strengthen your arm muscles to increase aerobic capacity and reduce shortness of breath.
+You may use equipment such as a recumbent bike, treadmill, or stepper to improve cardiovascular endurance.

-Research has shown that strength training in people with moderate to severe COPD increases muscle mass and overall strength.
-Your physical therapist will provide strengthening exercises for your arms and legs using resistance bands, weights, and weighted medicine balls
+Research shows that strength training in people with moderate to severe COPD increases muscle mass and overall strength.
+Your physical therapist will provide exercises to strengthen your arms and legs using resistance bands, weights, and weighted medicine balls.

-The decrease in function and mobility that occurs with individuals who have COPD can cause balance problems and risk of falls.
-People who require supplemental oxygen can be at a greater risk for a fall.
-If balance testing indicates that you are at risk for falling, your physical therapist can help by designing exercises aimed at improving your balance, and helping you feel steadier on your feet.
+Improve your balance.
+The decrease in function and mobility that occurs in people with COPD can cause balance problems.
+It also can increase the risk of falls.
+People who need supplemental oxygen can be at a greater risk for falling.
+If balance testing shows that you are at risk for falling, your physical therapist can guide you through exercises to improve your balance and help you feel steadier on your feet.

 Can This Injury or Condition Be Prevented?

-One of the most important ways to prevent COPD is to stop smoking, which also can delay the onset of COPD, or delay the worsening of breathing difficulty.
-If you are a smoker who has a cough or shortness of breath but whose tests don't yet show a decline in lung function, you may be able to avoid a diagnosis of COPD, if you stop smoking now!
-The American Lung Association offers an online Freedom From Smoking® program for adult smokers.
-Your physical therapist also can help you get in touch with local smoking cessation programs.
+One of the most important ways to prevent COPD is to stop smoking.
+Quitting smoking also can delay the onset of COPD or the worsening of breathing problems.
+If you smoke and have a cough or shortness of breath but tests don't yet show a decline in your lung function, you may be able to avoid a COPD diagnosis — if you stop smoking now!
+The American Lung Association offers an online Freedom From Smoking program for adult smokers.
+Your physical therapist can help you get in touch with local smoking cessation programs.

-If you already have COPD, your physical therapist can guide you to help slow the progression.
-The therapist will show you how to continue an exercise program at home or at a fitness center, after you've completed your physical therapy treatment.
-Regular exercise that is continued after pulmonary rehabilitation for COPD helps slow the decline in quality of life and shortness of breath during activities of daily living.
-It has been found that patients who continue exercising after completing a pulmonary rehabilitation program, maintained the gains that had been made, whereas those who stopped their exercise program had a major decline in their exercise endurance and physical functioning.
+If you already have COPD, your physical therapist can guide you to help keep it from getting worse.
+They will show you how to continue an exercise program at home or at a gym after your physical therapy treatment.
+Continuing regular exercise after pulmonary rehabilitation for COPD helps slow the decline in quality of life and shortness of breath during everyday activities.
+Patients who continue exercising after completing a pulmonary rehabilitation program can maintain the gains they have made.
+However, research shows that people who stopped their exercise program had a major decline in their exercise endurance and physical function.

-When COPD is accompanied by excessive body weight, breathing can be more difficult.
-Excessive weight can also inhibit the ability to exercise and decrease overall quality of life.
-Your physical therapist can help you manage your weight, or prevent unnecessary weight gain by designing an exercise program specifically targeted to your current abilities.
-Your physical therapist also can also refer you to a dietician for help with proper nutrition to support a healthy lifestyle.
+When a person has COPD and is overweight or obese, breathing can be even more difficult.
+Too much excess weight also can reduce your ability to exercise and decrease overall quality of life.
+Your physical therapist can help you manage your weight or prevent weight gain by designing an exercise program targeted to your current abilities.
+They also can refer you to a dietician for help with proper nutrition for a healthy lifestyle.

 What Kind of Physical Therapist Do I Need?